dadhi/DryIoc/BREAKING.md

 23. Changed `IContainer` to implement `IResolverContext` as it is already does this
 24. Removed `IContainer.ResolverContext` property
 25. Removed no longer used `Request.WithFuncArgs`
+26. Changed parameter `bool ifUnresolvedReturnDefault` to `IfUnresolved ifUnresolved` in `IResolver.Resolve` methods to allow to add more `IfUnresolved` options